 Warning

-Because the turkey is already cooked, once it's fully thawed, you're free to serve it as-is.
+Is a precooked turkey fully cooked?
+It sure is!
+And because the turkey is already cooked, once it's fully thawed, you're free to serve it as is.
+Here's how:

-Step 1: Thaw the turkey, following the instructions from above.
+- Thaw the turkey, following the instructions above.

-Step 3: Carve and cut up turkey.
+- Carve and cut up the turkey.
 You can eat fully pre-cooked turkey in meals like sandwiches and salads.

 Warning

-If you or your guests are immunosuppressed, avoid eating cold pre-cooked turkey meat, according to the Seattle Cancer Care Alliance.
-Instead, heat it up to an internal temp of 165 F before eating.
+You can eat a pre-cooked turkey cold.
+However, if you or your guests have compromised immune systems, avoid eating cold pre-cooked turkey meat, according to the Fred Hutch Cancer Center.
+Instead, heat it up to an internal temp of 165 degrees Fahrenheit before eating.

 How to Cook a Ready-to-Eat Turkey

-Step 2: Remove the wrapper and place the thawed, already cooked whole turkey in a roasting pan with the breast side up.
+- Remove the wrapper and place the thawed, already-cooked whole turkey in a roasting pan with the breast side up.

-Step 3: Brush the turkey skin lightly with olive oil and place it in an oven preheated to 375 degrees Fahrenheit.
-(Note: Make sure not to reheat in an oven that's cooler than 325 degrees Fahrenheit, per the South Dakota State University Extension.)
+- Brush the turkey skin lightly with olive oil and place it in an oven preheated to 375 degrees Fahrenheit.
+(Note: Make sure not to reheat in an oven that's cooler than 325 F, per the South Dakota State University Extension.)

-Step 5: Reheat the turkey until it reaches an internal temperature of 165 degrees, according to the USDA.
-This time will vary, depending on your oven and the size of the bird, but you'll want to cook the turkey for about 10 minutes per pound, according to Honey-B Ham, which sells smoked and fried turkeys.
+- Reheat the turkey until it reaches an internal temperature of 165 degrees, according to the USDA.
+This time will vary, depending on your oven and the size of the bird, but you'll want to cook the turkey for about 10 minutes per pound, according to Honey-B Ham.
+(Keep scrolling for a reheating time chart.)

 Turkey Weight | Servings* | Reheating Time |